Improved bounds for noisy group testing with constant tests per item: Main results

 \subsubsection{The Z channel}

 In the Z channel, we have $p=0$ and $q>0$, i.e. no truly negative test displays a positive test result.
-Thus, we set $\beta=1/\Delta$ and remain agnostic about $\alpha$ and $d$.
-The bounds for {\tt COMP} and {\tt DD} thus read.
+Thus, \gebA{ in this case finding one positive test with only one unclassified individual is a clear indication}, therefore we again can choose $\beta>0$ sufficiently small and remain agnostic about $\alpha$ and $d$.
+The bounds for {\tt COMP} and {\tt DD} thus read as follows.

-\begin{corollary}[Noisy {\tt COMP} for the Z channel] Let $p=0, 0<q<1, 0<\theta<1$ and $\eps>0$.
+\begin{corollary}[Noisy {\tt COMP} for the Z channel] Let $p\rightarrow0, 0<q<1, 0<\theta<1$ and $\eps>0$.
 Further, let

-If $m > (1+\eps) m_{{\tt COMP}, Z}$, noisy {\tt COMP} will recover $\SIGMA$ \whp given $\G, \hat \SIGMA$. \end{corollary}
+If $m > (1+\eps) m_{{\tt COMP}, Z}$, noisy {\tt COMP} will recover $\SIGMA$ \whp\ given $\G, \hat \SIGMA$. \end{corollary}

-\begin{corollary}[Noisy {\tt DD} for the Z channel] Let $p=0, 0<q<1, 0<\theta<1$ and $\eps>0$.
+\begin{corollary}[Noisy {\tt DD} for the Z channel] Let $p\rightarrow0, 0<q<1, 0<\theta<1$ and $\eps>0$.
 Further, let

-If $m > (1+\eps) m_{{\tt DD}, Z}$, noisy {\tt DD} will recover $\SIGMA$ \whp given $\G, \hat \SIGMA$. \end{corollary}
+If $m > (1+\eps) m_{{\tt DD}, Z}$, noisy {\tt DD} will recover $\SIGMA$ \whp\ given $\G, \hat \SIGMA$. \end{corollary}